What to Expect When You’re Adjusting… to New Hearing Aids!

 What to Expect When Adjusting to Your New Hearing Aids

 - Be prepared for an adjustment period.
-Most hearing aid manufacturers have a warranty or trial period in case the hearing aid doesn’t jive well with its owner.
-Each purchase of an Eargo hearing aid comes with a 45-day, money back guarantee with each purchase to try the fully functional device risk free (dancing shoes not required).
+Most hearing aid manufacturers have a warranty or 45-day easy return* period in case the hearing aid doesn’t jive well with its owner.
+Each purchase of an Eargo hearing aid comes with a 45-day easy return* with each purchase to try the fully functional device (dancing shoes not required).

 - Establish realistic expectations from today’s hearing aids.
 Sure, it would be nice to connect your devices to your smart fridge, but do you really need to hear your milk cry after a recent spill?
 What doesn’t drain your battery only makes your hearing aid that much stronger.